CSharpM7/banjo-moveset/README.md

 Falling hitbox size increased to more accurately reflect the model

 ## Wonderwing (Side Special Ground)
-After using a gold feather, you can guard-cancel the move into the breaking animation from frame 15 onward, making the move slightly safer on whiff.
+After using a gold feather, you can guard-cancel the move into the breaking animation from frame 15 onward.
 Guard-canceling will deactivate the hitbox.

 ## Beakbomb (Side Special Air)
 A new aerial side special that acts like an overall nerf to wonderwing, but also helps Banjo!
 This move has no invisibility and a smaller hitbox.
 It deals less damage, so grenegg into sideB doesn't really kill until higher percents.
 The move also has brief 7% armor on startup, and will send Banjo further and costs no gold feathers to use.
 Do note that this move has a 3 second cooldown on completion.

-You can also chose which angle to fly in by holding up or down on the control stick before taking off!
+You can also choose which angle to fly in by holding up or down on the control stick before taking off!
 Take care while flying, as landing on the ground too early will deal 10% damage and put you into the fail animation.
 Hitting sheilds is ill-advised, as you will recoil (akin to Flare Blitz).
 If you find yourself about to hit a wall, you can press the shield button within the first 4 frames of hitting a wall to perform a tech!
 Holding up lets you perform a walljump tech.

 This move can also be guard-canceled like wonderwing, in case you accidentally b-reverse it and are headed towards the blastzone.
 Also, just because it's pretty cool, you can now Zdrop items while in the dash animation, transforming Kazooie into the Beak Bomber!